Hoyasumii/bee-movie/README.md

 Sometimes I think, so what if humans liked our honey?
 Who wouldn't?

 It's the greatest thing in the world!
-I was excited to be par
+I was excited to be part